GarnetSquadron/GS-Decode/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/README.md

 Holds all imports and objects used to import methods.
 Basically, when you are making a new opmode, instead of creating a new instance of each object you need, simply create an instance of this and

+Telemetry
+This is the class that allows you to display data onto the driver station.
+The OpMode class contains an instance of it(called `telemetry`), and so when you write a new opmode its basically like `system.out`.
+So the ftc version of `system.out.println()` is `telemetry.addLine()`, but then you also need to add the line `telemetry.update()`.
+It also has a method called `telemetry.addData()`.
+This is used to easily display any non-string thing. it takes a String  and an Object.

 [SimplerTelemetry.java](SimplerTelemetry.java)
 I got really fed up with the built in telemetry because some of its functions are counter intuitive.
 So I made this class, which you can use instead.
 You initialize it with new SimplerTelemetry(telemetry) The really nice thing about this class is that it stores the output in a static string, which means that you can add output to the telemetry in any method that doesn't have access to the specific instance that